 Application for Statutory Committee Public Lay Members

 Are you someone who is not a registrant of the forest profession and interested in contributing to professional forestry regulation in BC?
-If so, please consider applying to become a lay member of one of our statutory committees.
+If so, please consider applying to become a member at large on one of our statutory committees.

 Selection Process for FPBC Committees and Task Forces